MetaR-Languages/MetaR/CONTRIBUTING.md

 Interested in contributing to MetaR?
 ====================================

 Let us know so that we can provide advice about getting started.
 This page provides some pointers so that you can get oriented, but we will be able to tell you more about the current directions of the project and may be able to suggest how you can save time.
-Please post to the user forum since the development team is monitoring it: https://groups.google.com/forum/#!forum/metar-users

 First Steps
 ===========